nsrr/spout/README.md

 ### Create a CSV Data Dictionary from your JSON repository

-Provide an optional version parameter to name the folder the CSVs will be generated in, defaults to 1.0.0.
+Provide an optional version parameter to name the folder the CSVs will be generated in, defaults to what is in `VERSION` file, or if that does not exist `1.0.0`.

 ```
 spout export